 Grade Appeal Process

 As a general principle, the instructor has sole authority to establish standards of performance and to exercise judgments on the quality of candidate performance, but in a manner that reflects reasonable and generally acceptable academic requirements.
 Grades assigned in this fashion are final except as the instructor may wish to review them.
 No faculty member, administrator or another individual may substitute his or her judgment of the candidate’s performance for the reasonable judgment of the instructor.
 Candidates who believe that a final grade received in a course was not determined in a manner consistent with the principle described above may challenge that grade by first arranging, within a reasonable period of time (approximately 10 school days from the time that the candidate knew or should have known of the final course grade), to meet informally with the instructor to establish a clear understanding of the method by which the grade was determined.
 Every effort should be made to resolve the matter at the level of the instructor and the candidate.
 Candidates who have difficulty arranging a meeting with the instructor should consult the department chair.
 If, after the meeting with the instructor, the candidate wishes to continue the grade challenge, the candidate may appeal in writing (with copies to the instructor) within two weeks to the chair of the department.
 The statement should clearly state the basis for questioning the grade received in the course.
 It should be noted that if the chair is the instructor, the appeal is to the dean of the school.
 The chair’s decision to have a grade reviewed or not is final.
-If the chair decides that the method by which the candidate’s grade was determined was not proper, the chair will apprise the instructor of the basis for questioning the grade and request that the instructor reviews the grade.
+If the chair decides that the method by which the candidate’s grade was determined was not proper, the chair will apprise the instructor of the basis for questioning the grade and request that the instructor review the grade.
 If the instructor, for any reason, does not review the grade, the chair will request that at least one other faculty member qualified to teach the course in question review the grade.
 In the process of such a review, the faculty member is authorized to assign a grade change and may, if necessary, require additional examination of the candidate’s performance as a basis for the grade change.

 Candidates may, at any point in this appeal process, solicit the advice and assistance of an individual faculty or staff member.
 This individual’s authority in these matters is limited to mediating the relationship between the candidate and the instructor and/or chair.
 Change of grades or withdrawals is not permitted once a degree has been awarded.

-Grades earned in courses that are repeated are averaged in the same manner as that described under the heading “Graduate Grading System” and all grades remain on the transcript.
+Grades earned in courses that are repeated are averaged in the same manner as that described under the heading “Graduate Grading System,” and all grades remain on the transcript.
 A candidate may request, however, on a one-time basis, that the repeat passing grade for a course in which the grade of F (or I-F) was originally received be the only grade for the course averaged in the calculation of the QPA.
 However, both grades (the original F and the repeat grade) will be shown on the transcript.
 Transcripts will be footnoted to indicate that the QPA has been recomputed.
-Candidates wishing to apply for re-computation of their QPA must file a written request with the Office of Student Assistance.
+Candidates wishing to apply for re-computation of their QPA must file a written request with the Office of the Registrar.
 (Specific Departments may not allow repeat grades.)

-Academic advisement concerning programs of study, courses, and relationship of graduate work to career goals is available to all candidates.
+Academic advisement concerning programs of study, courses, and the relationship of graduate work to career goals is available to all candidates.
 Upon admission, all candidates are assigned an advisor.
 It is required that candidates meet with their assigned advisor prior to registration.

 All international students studying at Pace University on student visas are required to enroll for and complete a full-time course load each fall and spring semester in order to comply with the regulations of the U.S. Immigration Service.